klahrich/chiefhustler/content/posts/freedom.md

 <p><br/></p>

-I, unfortunately, started caring about money very, very late.
+I started caring about money very, very late.
 Until the age of about 33, I was a mildly depressive miserable soul.
 I would go to work, come home to play online games and do whatever other meaningless things lonely people do on their computer, fix myself a shitty meal, go to sleep and repeat the same pattern the following day.

 Somehow, I survived without succumbing to drugs or alcohol.